Frederic W. Goudy Award: Recipients of the Goudy Award

-In the first years of the Goudy Award, some of the honorees had known Fred Goudy personally, thereby establishing a direct link with the eponymous past.
-Although that generation of typographers has passed on, along with much of the analog typographic technology and industry that Goudy and Cary were familiar with, many of Goudy's typefaces, long admired and cherished by typographic aficionados, live on and remain popular in digital formats, while new typeface designs by several Goudy Award honorees have become widely popular in digital form.
+In the first years of the Goudy Award, some of the honorees had known Fred Goudy personally.
+Although that generation of typographers has passed on, along with much of the analog typographic technology and industry that Goudy and Cary were familiar with, many of Goudy's typefaces live on and remain popular in digital formats, while new typeface designs by several Goudy Award honorees have become popular in digital form.

 Goudy Award honorees have generally been outstanding practitioners in the field of typography, including some or all of the following professions: